Anselm of Canterbury

 What is Anselm of Canterbury most known for in Christian history?

-Anselm of Canterbury is most known for founding Scholastic theology and for formulating the ontological argument for the existence of God.
+Anselm of Canterbury is most known for founding Scholastic theology and for his ontological argument for the existence of God.
 He is often called 'the father of Scholasticism' due to his method of applying reason to theological questions.

 What were Anselm of Canterbury's most important works?

-Anselm's most important works include 'Monologion' (1075), 'Proslogion' (1077-78), and 'Why God Became Man' (Cur Deus Homo, 1098).
-These works laid the foundation for his ontological argument and his satisfaction theory of atonement.
+Anselm's most important works include 'Monologion' (1075), 'Proslogion' (1077-78), where he presents the ontological argument, and 'Why God Became Man' (Cur Deus Homo, 1098), which discusses the satisfaction theory of atonement.

 What were Anselm of Canterbury's most influential theological ideas?

-Anselm's influential ideas include the ontological argument for God's existence, which posits that God must exist by definition, and the satisfaction theory of atonement, which argues that only a God-man could provide the infinite reparation required for human sin.
-He also emphasized 'faith seeking understanding' as a method of theological inquiry.
+Anselm's influential ideas include the ontological argument for God's existence, which posits that God must exist by the very definition of being the greatest conceivable being, and the satisfaction theory of atonement, which argues that Christ's death was necessary to satisfy God's honor.

 What controversies did Anselm of Canterbury engage in — and what was at stake?